a city with graphics of digital interconnectivity

 China

-Tariff Status: On May 11, the U.S. and China agree to a temporary reduction in tariffs for 90 days; U.S. tariffs on Chinese imports are currently 30%; Chinese tariffs on U.S. imports are currently 10%.
+Tariff Status: On May 11, the U.S. and China agree to a temporary reduction in tariffs for 90 days; this temporary pause was extended on August 11 for an additional 90 days; U.S. tariffs on Chinese imports are currently 30%; Chinese tariffs on U.S. imports are currently 10%.

 Potential Impact: This tariff is likely to impact more than $10 billion worth of automotive parts imported from China.